rima-gis/GIS-and-Data-Analytics-Portfolio/Project-02-Population-Density/README.md

-S# Project 2: Population Density of Nepal by Province
+# Project 2: Population Density of Nepal by Province

 ## Overview
 This project presents a population density map of the seven provinces of Nepal created using QGIS.